leslietech/Presentations/README.md

 # Presentations Repository
-This is a publis repository of my presentations.
+This is a public repository of my presentations.

 ## Presentation Venues
 * DevOps Edmonton